nager/Nager.ArduinoStepperMotor/README.md

 # Nager.ArduinoStepperMotor
 C# control a stepper motor via Serial Port communication.

+This project was developed to control a stepper motor smoothly and to adjust the speed during operation.
+Most of the libaries I tested at that time had an acceleration curve but always stopped when changing to another speed and then started again.

 [![Youtube Video](doc/video.jpg)](https://www.youtube.com/watch?v=VNwVPjmE1V4)<br>
 Watch the video on Youtube